madflojo/automatron/docs/automatron-in-10-minutes.md

 ## Install and Configure Automatron

 Automatron is currently available by cloning the [GitHub Repository](https://github.com/madflojo/automatron/).
-With the first release candidate it will also be available via a Docker image.

 ### Prerequisites